ripleymj/constitution/constitution.md

 Officers may be removed from office by ½ vote of the other officers and ¾ of the general membership if actions are deemed inappropriate by the membership.

+Officer vacancies shall be filled by either appointment or special election, by consensus of the remaining officers and advisers with respect to how long until the next regular election.

 ## Article V - Adviser

 The adviser(s) shall be a faculty or staff member at James Madison University.